shelove909/hello-world/README.md

 # hello-world
-Thid is my first repositorie.
+This is my first repositorie.